Coronavirus FAQ – newly admitted degree students

 Due to the coronavirus situation in my country, I may need to defer my studies to autumn 2021, how can I do that?

-If you wish to start in autumn 2020, but are unsure if you will make it, please proceed with the enrolment steps as per normal (accept your place, pay the tuition fee, apply for a residence permit, apply for housing, etc) and wait and see how the situation develops.
+If you wish to start in spring 2021, but are unsure if you will make it, please proceed with the enrolment steps as per normal (accept your place, pay the tuition fee, apply for a residence permit, apply for housing, etc) and wait and see how the situation develops.
 If you realise later on that you will not be able to make it, then please contact your programme coordinator and ask about the possibility to defer your studies.
 There are specific guidelines in Sweden and at Lund University regarding the grounds for deferral.
 These grounds are related to medical situations, legal requirements or other unforeseen situations that make it impossible for you to start your studies as planned.
 As for the coronavirus situation, it is not in itself a ground for deferral.
-However, if you are unable to come to Sweden in August to start your studies, due to the fact that there are closed borders, you have fallen ill or you are in another situation that you could not have forseen, there may be grounds for a deferral at that point.
+However, if you are unable to come to Sweden in January to start your studies, due to the fact that there are closed borders, you have fallen ill or you are in another situation that you could not have forseen, there may be grounds for a deferral at that point.
 It is then up to the programme managers to make a decision regarding your possibility to defer.
-If they do not approve a deferral, you can instead apply for a tuition fee refund (if applicable) and apply again later on for 2021.
+If they do not approve a deferral, you can instead apply for a tuition fee refund (if applicable) and apply again later on for autumn 2021.
 In order to be granted a deferral, you must of course be admitted.

 Due to the coronavirus, I will not be/was not able to complete my Bachelor’s programme on time.
-Can I still start my Master’s studies at Lund in autumn and finish my Bachelor’s degree in parallel online?
+Can I still start my Master’s studies at Lund in spring and finish my Bachelor’s degree in parallel online?

 I have been conditionally admitted to a Master’s programme, due to the fact that I was still finishing my Bachelor’s degree.
 I have now finished my Bachelor’s, but as my university has closed, I am not able to receive my degree certificate.
 What do I do?